 former rules means the District Court Rules 2005 as enacted before being amended by the District Court Amendment Rules 2007.

-[Rule 73 inserted in Gazette 31 Jul 2007 p.
+[Rule 73 inserted: Gazette 31 Jul 2007 p.
 3820.]

 74. Cases to which former rules apply

 If immediately before the commencement a case is listed for trial or the trial of a case is being conducted, then the former rules apply to and in respect of the case.